HarryPaniccc/DnD/Session 94 - Into Fire.md

 ## Introduction
-> So we will find our dreams fade in time, and in time our dreams leave us blind.
+> So we will find our dreams fade in time, and in time our dreams leave us blind..
 By moonlight and starlight those shadows led me astray.
 Take comfort in darkness, and hide away from the light

 ## Recap
 **Much has happened** these past months, too much to tell now, but here is what is most important.